 What is the alcohol content of kombucha?

-First of all, it is important to understand that the duration and type of fermentation also affect the alcohol content in kombucha.
+First, it's important to understand that the duration and type of fermentation also influence the alcohol content of kombucha.
 It can contain up to 3% alcohol.
-In fact, it is usually less.
-After 14 days of fermentation, the alcohol content is around 0.5 to 1 percent.
-Similar to an orange juice.
-Kombucha that has not been pasteurized and is constantly being fermented can vary in alcohol content.
-According to German food law, a drink with a maximum of 0.5% alcohol can be described as "non-alcoholic".
+Usually, it's actually less.
+After 14 days of fermentation, the alcohol content is approximately 0.5 to 1 percent.
+Similar to orange juice.
+Kombucha that hasn't been pasteurized and continues to ferment can therefore vary in alcohol content.
+According to German food law, a beverage with a maximum of 0.5% alcohol can be described as "alcohol-free."

 Can pregnant women and children drink kombucha?

-Due to the low but still existing alcohol content, pregnant and breastfeeding women should play it safe and do not drink Kombucha.
-For the same reason, children should not drink Kombucha too often every day for the same reason (a maximum amount of approx. 125 ml per day is recommended).
+Due to the low but still present alcohol content, pregnant and breastfeeding women should play it safe and avoid kombucha.
+Children should also avoid drinking kombucha daily or too often for the same reason (a maximum of approximately 125 ml per day is recommended).

 This is how you can influence the alcohol content during fermentation at home!